MIDFIELDR/midfielddata/README.md

 ## Build

-midfielddata currently passes R CMD check with the results:
+midfielddata currently passes R CMD check with the results shown below.
+The “note” is expected given the large size of the data table.

+due to the size of the data sets.
+Anything over 5Mb

     0 errors v | 0 warnings v | 1 note x